bfidatadigipres/dpx_encoding/README.md

 ## SCRIPTS

 ### dpx_assessment.sh
 This script assesses a DPX sequence's suitability to be RAWcooked encoded, based on criteria met within the metadata of the first DPX file.
-The metadata is checked against a Mediaconch policy, if it fails the folder is passed to the tar_preservation/ folder path.
+The metadata is checked against a Mediaconch policy, if it fails, the folder is passed to the tar_preservation/ folder path.
 This script need the DPX sequences to be formatted identically:  N_123456_01of01/scan01/2048x1556/<dpx_files>

 Script functions: